Dr J M Smillie

 My research is centred on improving the accuracy of theoretical predictions for LHC collisions.
 A recent major project has been the construction and continued development of the High Energy Jets framework, HEJ.
 This is a new approach to perturbative QCD corrections specifically designed for the high energy environment of the Large Hadron Collider, and is publicly available to the community as a Monte Carlo event generator.

 Other recent research projects include developing a deeper understanding of infrared singularities in gauge amplitudes and calculating the most accurate predictions to date of the transverse energy distribution in boson production.

-- Methods of Mathematical Physics (Level 10): lecturer/course organiser
+- Lagrangian Dynamics (Level 10): lecturer/course organiser

 Jenni currently offers the following PhD project opportunities:

 Jenni has featured in the following recent School news stories:

 - Computer Physics Communications